Swap76/Learn-JavaScript/README.md

-# ReactJS
+# Javascript
-This repository is for beginners to start learning ReactJS from Scratch
+This repository is for beginners to start learning Javascript from Scratch